aleshaleksey/fansys23/05-skills.md

 Every level a character gains skill points equal to **3 + [INT]**.
 So at level LVL a character has **[LVL] x (3 + [INT])** skill points (not counting any ranks gained through converting "level points" to skill points).

 A skill point can be assigned to either (a) gain a proficiency, or (b) add a rank to a skill.
 Each level a character can reassign one of the previously assigned skill points to a different proficiency or skill.
-If a character has **zero** ranks in a skill, any roll of the dice (before modifiers!) in that skill above 12 counts as 12.
+If a character has **zero** ranks in a skill and does not have the skill as a background skill, any roll of the dice (before modifiers!) in that skill above 12 counts as 12.
 This reflects lack of specialist knowledge and experience that that character lacks.

 ___
 ### Base and "background" bonus